Healthy Homes Assessment Grenada Village

 Grenada Village Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about what’s inside the building; you have to ensure there is somewhere for surface and ground water to go, and prevent it from getting inside.
-When it concerns damp and moisture it’s often the concerns you don’t notice that could be a huge problem and end up causing damage to your investment as well as harming the tenant’s well-being.
+Making sure your rental property is protected from dampness isn’t just about the interior of the building but you must ensure there is somewhere for rain, surface and underground water to flow, and also stop it from getting into the building.
+When it is damp and moisture, it is frequently what you don’t see that can cause a lot of trouble and end up causing damage to your investment and affecting your tenant’s well-being.

-Rental properties should be equipped with effective drainage to eliminate the stormwater and surface waters, and ground water.
+Rental properties must be equipped with effective drainage for the removal of rainwater, storm water and ground water.
 This includes an appropriate outfall or runoff.
-Making sure that water has a location to go and that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.
+Making sure that water has a location to go, and it isn’t allowed to remain beneath structures is an important aspect of making sure your property is dry.

-In addition to a drainage system to avoid moisture ingress, if your property has an enclosed space between your flooring and the ground, a ground water barrier must be installed if it is reasonably practicable to install it.
+In addition to a drainage system to prevent moisture from entering, if your rental is enclosed between your flooring and the ground, a ground water barrier must be installed if it’s reasonably practicable to install it.

-The ground-moisture barrier generally a polythene sheet laid over the ground, in order to block any moisture that is present in the ground from accumulating into the building.
-It also helps to prevent water damage to the floor insulation.
+Ground moisture barriers are usually an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from entering the home.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection